 Community-based Surveillance: IMA helps train, equip, and mobilize health workers in community-based surveillance, including house-to-house visits.
 IMA also supports the identification and reporting of potential health risks or unusual events in real time through mobile systems or other methods of communications.
 If a government response becomes overwhelmed, IMA supports or supplements ministry of health responses to fill gaps in specific health areas and ensure underserved communities are reached.

-Contact Tracing: In response to COVID-19 or Ebola, IMA collaborates with WHO-supported contact tracing teams to conduct daily surveillance and case monitoring.
-Officials then report those findings, using WHO-approved contract tracing data collection tools.
+Contact Tracing: In response to COVID-19 or Ebola, IMA collaborates with contact tracing teams to conduct daily surveillance and case monitoring.

 Respond